 The fishing ground before and after WWI was the Leybucht, which was not yet surrounded by dikes.
 Formerly, fish were caught in stationary nets ("Reusen" or baskets) and with sailboats.
 Today, modern cutters travel as far as Schleswig-Holstein and fish off Sylt and Amrum.
 Fishermen often stay at sea for many days.
 Sometimes they fish into December, weather allowing.

 Two clubs for recreational boating have their docks in Greetsiel.
 The Greetsiel Yacht Club and the Leybucht-Sportboot e.V..
-Greetsiel's harbor master can be reached by telephone at 0 49 26 - 402 or mobile 0175 - 85 39 666.
-The master's office is located in the houseboat of the Greetsiel Yacht Club.
+Greetsiel's harbor master can be reached by telephone, mobile 0 151 - 12 22 62 62.

 Yachtclub Greetsiel e.V.